astronge/guitar-explorer/README.md

 The data scraper makes use of the BeautifulSoup and Selenium libraries and follows [ethical scraping principles](https://towardsdatascience.com/ethics-in-web-scraping-b96b18136f01).

-The data cleanser utilizes the Pandas library, and Jupyter Notebook was used for data exploration and developing the data cleansing steps.
+The data cleanser utilizes the Pandas and NumPy libraries.
+Jupyter Notebook was used for data exploration and developing the data cleansing steps.

 The Data Pusher uses the Firebase Admin library to delete the previous dataset and write the cleaned data to the database.